XR Glasses

 Swap between layouts, recalibrate and recenter the display, even quickly quit the app — more on shortcuts further below!

-Refresh Rate Options (120Hz, 90Hz, or 60Hz) : Select (and remember) your preferred refresh rate on VITURE Pro XR Glasses.
+Refresh Rate Options (120Hz, 90Hz, or 60Hz) : Select and save your preferred refresh rate on supported XR Glasses.

 Cursor Recentering: Quickly locate your cursor with a simple shake of your mouse.